logo

 Step 2.
 Clean, fill and smooth all cracks.
 We use a modified concrete to fill them.
 You can also buy an acrylic patch to fill them as well.

-We like to refer to it as filling a crack instead of fixing a crack as almost all cracks comeback.
+We like to refer to it as filling a crack instead of fixing a crack as almost all cracks return.
 Almost every court I have seen has cracks whether they are hairline cracks or large cracks.
 They will likely reappear after they are filled/fixed usually they only come back as a hairline crack.
 But not all cracks come back.
 We use a polymer modified cement with silica sand to fill all our cracks.
 Some people use crack filler but we find it to expensive and not as effective.
+There is a product called armor crack which uses a fabric to cover the cracks.
+In my opinion this is just a costly band aid fix.
+This little piece of fabric is not going to stop two pieces of asphalt from moving.

 Procedure: